hdShang/arxiv-daily/docs/cs-CL/2025-09-08/papers/250907177v1-towards-energygpt-a-large-language-model-specialized-for-the-energy-.md

 ---
 layout: default
-title: Towards EnergyGPT: A Large Language Model Specialized for the Energy Sector
+title: "Towards EnergyGPT: A Large Language Model Specialized for the Energy Sector"
 ---

 # Towards EnergyGPT: A Large Language Model Specialized for the Energy Sector